Special Weather Statement issued for Webb by NWS - NewsBreak

 Special Weather Statement issued for Webb by NWS

-Effective: 2021-08-03 01:02:00 CDT Expires: 2021-08-03 02:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Webb A LINE OF STRONG THUNDERSTORMS WILL AFFECT SOUTHEASTERN WEBB COUNTY At 132 AM CDT, radar indicated strong thunderstorms were located along a line extending from near Bruni to 9 miles southeast of El Cenizo.
-Movement was northeast at 15 mph.
-Winds in excess of 40 mph and pea size hail are possible with these storms.
-Locations impacted include Oilton, Mirando City, Aguilares and Bruni.
-Torrential rainfall is also occurring with these storms, and may cause localized flooding.
-Do not drive your vehicle through flooded roadways.
-Frequent cloud to ground lightning is occurring with this storm.
-Lightning can strike 10 miles away from a thunderstorm.
-Seek a safe shelter inside a building or vehicle.alerts.weather.gov
+Effective: 2021-08-04 13:47:00 CDT Expires: 2021-08-05 02:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Webb A STRONG THUNDERSTORM WILL AFFECT NORTHWESTERN WEBB COUNTY At 125 AM CDT, a strong thunderstorm was located near Chupadera Ranch Airport, or 26 miles southeast of El Indio, moving northwest at 10 mph.
+Winds in excess of 30 mph and half inch hail are possible with this storm.
+Locations impacted include Chupadera Ranch Airport.alerts.weather.gov

 Comments / 0